ashmyytaa/cart253/jams/mod-jam/README.md

 ## Attribution

 For the code of my project, I referred to the p5.js reference website, as well as all the course materials, and in-class challenges done so far.
 As well as the examples gaven by the teacher.
 I also used youtube to watch videos on how to create certain features.
+To mention, we started this project by using the Frogfrogfrog code sample that was provided to us by the teacher.

 > - This project uses [p5.js](https://p5js.org).